 More information on applications of the DIVA project is available here.

-We are proposing a 1-year postdoctoral fellowship (renewable for 1 year) financed by the DIM-ELICIT for a motivated candidate.
+We are proposing a one-year contract (renewable for an additional year) financed by the DIM ELICIT program for a motivated candidate.
 They will be expected to contribute to our efforts of designing segmentation procedures for noisy data coming from microscopy and biomedical images.
-The envisioned approach will join Bayesian pixel feature learning (within the VR environment) and amortized active membrane segmentation to direct interaction with data by the user.
+The successful candidate will employ Bayesian pixel feature learning (within the VR environment) and amortized active membrane segmentation to user-data interactions.
 Strong experience in programming is required and previous experience in pixel classification and segmentation is recommended.
-The approach will be tested on large-scale multi modal images of neurons (e.g. via light sheet and 2-photons approaches) and if times permits, on CT scans of breast and hepatic cancers.
-The successful candidate will be working directly with both designers and coders of the DIVA platform: Mohamed El Beheiry and Sebastien Doutreligne.
-They will be working directly with various members of the team of Jean-Marie Lledo to test the approaches on experimental data.
-They will join a highly multidisciplinary lab where physicists and computer scientists combine approaches to question random walks of biomolecules in cells and study relations between neural architecture and behavior in the drosophila larva.
-Finally, the successful candidate will have privileged access to multiple GPU clusters in the Institut Pasteur and custom platforms in the lab.
+The approach will be tested on large-scale multimodal images of neurons (e.g. via light-sheet and two-photons microscopy techniques) and, if times permits, on CT scans of breast and hepatic cancers.
+The successful candidate will be working directly with both designers and coders of the DIVA platform: Mohamed El Beheiry and Sébastien Doutreligne.
+He or she will work directly with various members of the team of Jean-Marie Lledo to validate performance on experimental data.

+The successful candidate will join a highly multidisciplinary lab of physicists and computer scientists who use computational approaches to study random walks of biomolecules in living cells and study the relationship between neural architecture and behavior in drosophila larva.
+Localized in the world-renowned Institut Pasteur, the successful candidate will have privileged access to multiple GPU clusters and custom platforms in the lab.

-Institut Pasteur (Paris)
+Institut Pasteur (Paris, France)

 Interested candidates should contact Jean-Baptiste Masson (email@example.com) with their CV, a brief motivation letter and two letters of recommendation.